rust-lang/book/src/ch10-00-generics.md

 Functions can take parameters of some generic type, instead of a concrete type like `i32` or `String`, in the same way they take parameters with unknown values to run the same code on multiple concrete values.
-In fact, we’ve already used generics in Chapter 6 with `Option<T>`, in Chapter 8 with `Vec<T>` and `HashMap<K, V>`, and in Chapter 9 with `Result<T, E>`.
+In fact, we already used generics in Chapter 6 with `Option<T>`, in Chapter 8 with `Vec<T>` and `HashMap<K, V>`, and in Chapter 9 with `Result<T, E>`.
 In this chapter, you’ll explore how to define your own types, functions, and methods with generics!

-First we’ll review how to extract a function to reduce code duplication.
+First, we’ll review how to extract a function to reduce code duplication.
 We’ll then use the same technique to make a generic function from two functions that differ only in the types of their parameters.
 We’ll also explain how to use generic types in struct and enum definitions.

-Then you’ll learn how to use _traits_ to define behavior in a generic way.
+Then, you’ll learn how to use traits to define behavior in a generic way.
 You can combine traits with generic types to constrain a generic type to accept only those types that have a particular behavior, as opposed to just any type.

 Finally, we’ll discuss _lifetimes_: a variety of generics that give the compiler information about how references relate to each other.
-Lifetimes allow us to give the compiler enough information about borrowed values so that it can ensure references will be valid in more situations than it could without our help.
+Lifetimes allow us to give the compiler enough information about borrowed values so that it can ensure that references will be valid in more situations than it could without our help.

 ## Removing Duplication by Extracting a Function